Ronald Harwood: Recognition

-Harwood was president of the English PEN Club from 1989 to 1993, and of PEN International from 1993 to 1997.
-He was chairman of the Royal Society of Literature from 2001 to 2004, and was president of the Royal Literary Fund since 2005.
-He was made Fellow of the Royal Society of Literature (FRSL) in 1974, Knight (Chevalier) of the Ordre des Arts et des Lettres in 1996, and Commander of the Order of the British Empire (CBE) in 1999.
+Harwood was President of the English PEN Club from 1989 to 1993, and of PEN International from 1993 to 1997.
+He was Chairman of the Royal Society of Literature from 2001 to 2004, and was president of the Royal Literary Fund from 2005.
+He was made a Fellow of the Royal Society of Literature (FRSL) in 1974, Knight (Chevalier) of the Ordre des Arts et des Lettres in 1996, and Commander of the Order of the British Empire (CBE) in 1999.

-In 2003, he was appointed a member at the Department of Language and Literature of the Serbian Academy of Sciences and Arts.
+In 2003 he was appointed a member at the Department of Language and Literature of the Serbian Academy of Sciences and Arts.
 He was awarded a DLitt degree from Keele University in 2002, honoured with a Doctor Honoris Causa from the Krastyo Sarafov National Academy for Theatre and Film Arts (Sofia, Bulgaria) in 2007, made an Honorary Fellow of the Central School of Speech and Drama (London, England) in 2007, and an Honorary Fellow of the University of Chichester in 2009.
 Harwood was knighted in the 2010 Birthday Honours.

 National Life Stories conducted an oral history interview (C1173/02) with Harwood in 2005–2007 for its An Oral History of Theatre Design collection held by the British Library.
-The British Library also acquired the papers of Ronald Harwood in 2004 consisting of manuscripts and papers, correspondence, and press cuttings.
+In 2004 the British Library also acquired the papers of Ronald Harwood, consisting of manuscripts and papers, correspondence, and press cuttings.

-He was named chairman of the Yvonne Arnaud Theatre in Guildford in 2008.
-In June 2013, he was awarded an honorary degree from the University of Aberdeen by the Duchess of Rothesay.
+He was named Chairman of the Yvonne Arnaud Theatre in Guildford in 2008.
+He was made an Honorary Fellow of the University of Chichester in 2009.
+In June 2013 he was awarded an honorary degree from the University of Aberdeen by the Duchess of Rothesay.
 He received the National Jewish Theatre Foundation Lifetime Achievement Award in 2014.

 In May 2017 an authorized biography of Harwood, Speak Well of Me by W. Sydney Robinson, was published by Oberon Books.

 Personal life

 He attended the Seapoint Boys' High School in that area of Cape Town.
 He moved to England in 1951.
-In 1959, he married Natasha Riehle (1938–2013), a descendant of Russian nobility.
-They had three children: Antony (born 1960), Deborah (born 1963), and Alexandra (born 1966).
+In 1959 he married Natasha Riehle (1938–2013), a descendant of Russian nobility.
+They had three children: Antony (born 1960), Deborah (born 1963), and the composer Alexandra Harwood (born 1966).

-The actor Sir Antony Sher was his first cousin, once removed.
-Harwood was the brother of South African dance critic Eve Borland.
+The actor Sir Antony Sher was his first cousin once removed.
+Harwood was the brother of the South African dance critic Eve Borland.

 Harwood died from natural causes at his home in Sussex on 8 September 2020, at age 85.